Dispute Rutgers parking tickets in 2 minutes

 Rutgers does not require a lawyer to dispute tickets, which is fortunate since legal counsel is quite costly, especially when compared to the parking violations, which can be paid $20 at the minimum and $250 maximum.

 The best alternative is to use the services of DoNotPay.
 DoNotPay is entirely free and will help you find solutions to your parking violation problems.
 All you have to do is follow the steps the app asks of you so that it can create a template for your letter of appeal.
-Download DoNotPay for iOS or use it in your web browser for free.
+Use it in your for free.

 If you are determined to get a lawyer, though, you need to look out for: